 Blackmon himself was among the initial group of children in Leland, Mississippi, to attend racially integrated schools through all twelve years of public education.
 For many, the benefits of integrated classrooms were enormous, yet within two decades most schools in racially diverse areas were once again deeply segregated.
 The Harvest explores the question: Why did this happen?

-Following the preview, Blackmon will participate in a panel discussion with Karen Kossie-Chernyshev and Merline Pitre, professors of history at Texas Southern University; Howard E. Jefferson to tomorrow's panel, chairman of Protectors Insurance and Financial Services, LLC. and Protectors Health Partners, LLC and member of the National Board of Directors of the NAACP; and John Guess Jr., CEO of the Houston Museum of African American Culture.
+Following the preview, Blackmon will participate in a panel discussion with Karen Kossie-Chernyshev and Merline Pitre, professors of history at Texas Southern University; Howard E. Jefferson, chairman of Protectors Insurance and Financial Services, LLC. and Protectors Health Partners, LLC and member of the National Board of Directors of the NAACP; and John Guess Jr., CEO of the Houston Museum of African American Culture.
 The discussion will be moderated by Sibyl Avery Jackson, film producer and screenwriter.

 This event is made possible by a Humanities and the Legacy of Race and Ethnicity in the United States grant from the National Endowment for the Humanities.